skylight-hq/skylight.digital/pages/brand/identity/icons.md

 ---
 layout: toolkit
-title: Icons | Skylight Brand Guidelines
+title: Icons
-description:
+description: To best represent ourselves, it’s important for our icon to be accurately and consistently rendered.
+This ensures that our audience recognizes our brand across various contexts.
 tags:
 permalink: /brand/identity/icons/
 sidenav: brand_identity